 - Acting for a boutique brand to successfully defend an unregistered design infringement claim made by a luxury goods manufacturer.

-- Advising in relation to the proposed use of intellectual property, including trade marks, by an investor in a fashion company.
+- Advising in relation to the proposed use of intellectual property with the help of our IP legal advisors, including trade marks, by an investor in a fashion company.
 You can contact our expert trademark lawyers in the event you need to make or defend a claim.

 - Advising on an investment deal which saw two existing fashion names create a new collaborative fashion brand through a joint venture company.